 Archbishop Hanna High School, our accredited on-site Catholic High School, includes grades 8 through 12 and provides special resource classes for our students.
 Classes are small, averaging 8 to 10 students.
 The school is staffed by a principal and full-time specially-trained teachers.

 Not every boy’s educational needs are the same.
 That’s why instruction at Archbishop Hanna High School is based on each boy’s special needs.
 Careful consideration is given to how each boy learns.
+And no student is left behind.
+With our competency based education approach students advance based on their ability to master skills at their own pace.

 Our academic advisor meets with every student and completes a school success plan, which includes high school graduation, career, work and college planning, as well as academic goals for the current school year.